Spanning trees in hyperbolic graphs: Introduction

 \section{Introduction}

 A spanning tree of a graph is called {\em end-faithful} if the tree contains exactly one ray from each end, starting at the root.
-Halin \cite{H} proved that every countable graph has an end-faithful spanning tree.
-So it is a natural question to ask - if we replace the end-compactification of a graph by other compactifications that refine the end-compactification - what we can expect of the spanning tree with respect to the new compactification: Is it possible that the ends of a spanning tree represent the boundary points of another compactification also in a one-to-one correspondence?
+Halin \cite{halin64} proved that every countable graph has an end-faithful spanning tree.
+Examples for such trees are the normal spanning trees (see \cite{BrochetDiestel,Wurzelbaeume} and \cite[Chapter~8]{GelbesBuch}).
+So it is a natural question to ask~-- if we replace the end-compactification of a graph by other compactifications that refine the end-compactification~-- how we can expect a spanning tree to behave with respect to the new compactification: Is it possible that the ends of a spanning tree represent the boundary points of this compactification in a one-to-one correspondence?

-In this paper we study such a generalization of end-faithful spanning trees to spanning trees in hyperbolic graphs, replacing the end-compactification by the hyperbolic compactification.
+In this paper we study such a generalization of end-faithful spanning trees to spanning trees in locally finite hyperbolic graphs, replacing the end-compacti\-fi\-cation by the hyperbolic compactification.

-A {\em hyperbolic graph} $G$ is a locally finite connected graph for which there exists a $\delta$ such that for every three vertices every geodesic between two of them is contained in a $\delta$-neighbourhood of the union of any two geodesics between the two other vertices.
-A {\em hyperbolic boundary point} is an equivalence class of the following equivalence relation of geodetic rays: Two geodetic rays $(x_i)_{i\in\nat}$ and $(y_i)_{i\in\nat}$ are {\em equivalent} if $\liminf_{i\to\infty}d(x_i,y_i)$ is bounded.
+A {\em hyperbolic graph} $G$ is a connected graph for which there exists a $\delta$ such that for every three vertices every {\em geodesic} between two of them, that is, every path representing the distance between them, is contained in a $\delta$-neighbourhood of the union of every two geodesics between each other two of those vertices.
+A {\em hyperbolic boundary point} is an equivalence class of the following equivalence relation (compare with \cite[(22.12)]{woessBook}) of geodesic rays: two geodesic rays $x_0x_1\ldots$ and $y_0y_1\ldots$ are {\em equivalent} if $\liminf_{i\to\infty}d(x_i,y_i)$ is finite.
 The {\em hyperbolic boundary} $\rand G$ is the set of all hyperbolic boundary points.
-This is one of many equivalent definitions of the hyperbolic boundary (see \cite{GdH,W} and Section \ref{hypGraphs} of this paper).
+This is one of many equivalent definitions of the hyperbolic boundary (see \cite{GhHaSur,HLV-DirichletProblem,woessBook} and Section~\ref{hypGraphs} of this paper).
+Let $\widehat{G}:=G\cup\rand G$.

-It is not in general possible to have spanning trees which are faithful to hyperbolic boundary points instead of ends.
-An easy example is the graph $G$ of Figure \ref{MG}.
-Its hyperbolic boundary is an arc $A$.
-Now consider any spanning tree $T$ of $G$.
-Whenever a vertex $x$ separates $T$ into at least two infinite components, any two of these either have a common boundary point or there is a boundary point that separates them on $A$.
-In the first case, the common boundary point is the limit of two inequivalent rays, while in the second case the separating boundary point is not a limit of any ray.
-In either case, therefore, the tree is not faithful to the boundary.
-We shall return to this example in Section \ref{exampleSection}.